GALLERY TOGETHER PRESENTS:

 Join the movement.

-GALLERY TOGETHER is an intersectional, multidisciplinary space committed to platforming and co-creating with local and emerging BIPOC artists and creatives.
-We curate multi-sensory experiences that inspire collective joy, build solidarity, and amplifies diverse voices.
+GALLERY TOGETHER is an intersectional, multidisciplinary space committed to platforming and co-creating with local BIPOC owned businesses, artists and creatives to curate multi-sensory experiences that inspire collective joy, build solidarity, and amplifies diverse voices.
 At our core, we bring community together to connect, create and celebrate art, music & culture.

 If you’re interested in supporting our work, please fill out our 2-minute survey here and join our email newsletter to stay in the know about upcoming events.